Gum Disease Treatment – Waupun & Beaver Dam, WI

 Stop Gum Disease In Its Tracks

 Did you know that the gums, bone and ligaments holding your teeth in place all work together as one foundation?
 This foundation, known as the periodontium, needs to be healthy in order to confidently keep your teeth in place.
 Gum disease can lead to many oral and overall health problems, including tooth loss and an increased risk for heart disease.
-When you contact the Dentistry of Wisconsin, you can make sure that your gum health is protected for the long-term.
+When you contact our team at Dentistry of Wisconsin, you can make sure that your gums have long-term protection.

 What is Gum Disease?